Alon1215/wed_arrangement_solver/README.md

 (Using Java, Spring Boot, MongoDB and React JS).

 A summer project to learn different technologies.
+* Current state of project: engine works, website in his first steps.

 Problem: Finding the optimal partition of invitees to tables.
 Solution: Modeling invitees to a complete graph, when edge's weight represents the depth of the relationship between two invitees.
 Reduction & solution with SAT Solver (Google or-tools).

-* Current state of project: engine works, website in his first steps.

 Completed:
 - Engine completed (reduction to Constraints problem, and using Google-ortools).
 - Landing page
-- Login
+- Login works

 Not finished:
 - Increase engine capabilities to larger inputs (considering changing to an approximation algorithm).
 - Input reader (JSON).
-- Build website and UI
+- Website and UI.